-As a small (800 students) rural, specialist institution, Widening Participation has been an area of challenge since joining the Publicly Funded Sector in 2001.
+As a small (900 students) rural, specialist institution, Widening Participation has been an area of challenge since joining the Publicly Funded Sector in 2001.
 The College has moved from being a privately funded institution with a need to charge full tuition fees, to a publicly funded institution with a more diverse student body.

 The College has been successful since that time in increasing student numbers at a time when the number of students on land-based Courses across the sector has been falling.
 The diversity of the student body has also changed dramatically.
-The College now has 30% of its students receiving support for tuition fees and 21% on full support, an increase of 5% since 2001.
+The College now has 30% of its students receiving support for tuition fees and 25% on full support, an increase of 5% since 2001.
 60% of undergraduates are from state schools.
 The original widening participation activities (Annex 2) were aimed at rural disadvantaged areas, mature students and part time study.
 There has been some success, but this has been constrained by the small target market, and our rural location has made part time study difficult to promote successfully.
-These existing widening participation activities are continuing alongside the new target activities.
+These existing widening participation activities are continuing alongside new target activities, which are aligned with target groups presented by Aimhigher, HEFCE and the DfES.